-- ⇒ Apply service brakes (activation of Easy Start) and depress "D" key.
-Automatic mode is activated. - The display shows the starting gear selected. - ♥ Indicator light of "D" key lights up.
-(The system selects the 2nd starting gear, the clutch remains disengaged. - ⇒ Release the service brakes and depress accelerator pedal.
+- Apply service brakes (activation of Easy Start) and depress "D" key.
+Automatic mode is activated. - The display shows the starting gear selected. - ~ Release the service brakes and depress accelerator pedal.

-Caution: The vehicle may roll away even if the accelerator is not depressed after the service brakes have been released by Easy Start System.
+The vehicle may roll away even if the accelerator is not depressed after the service brakes have been released by Easy Start System.

-♦ Vehicle sets off (clutch engages automatically).
+✓ Vehicle sets off (clutch engages automatically).